Online Consultation Process and Fees

 - an asset protection review (APR); or

-- a litigation review if you currently involved in a lawsuit.
+- a litigation review if you currently involved in or threatened with a lawsuit.

-Consultation services are part of our core business and fees therefore apply (see below).
+Offering legal advice on real estate transactions and asset protection is our core business, so fees apply.
 We do not offer free consultations of any kind - online, by phone, or in the office.